Days 17 & 18: Yosemite

 Sunday, July 19th, 2009 & Monday, July 20th, 2009

-Here comes big mistake number three of our trip: Yosemite.
+Here comes probably the biggest mistake I made in the planning of our journey: Yosemite.
 What an overrated place!
-Granted that we arrived in the park on a Sunday, but after having experienced the amazing beauty of several National Parks, and many other awesome locations, Yosemite felt like the Walmart of parks.
+Granted that we arrived at the park on a Sunday, but after having experienced the amazing beauty of several National Parks, and many other awesome locations, Yosemite felt like the Walmart of parks.